 Finally, a strong PIP is completely transparent about the finish line.
 It should clearly define what successful completion looks like and what the consequences are if the goals aren’t met.
 Schedule regular check-in meetings, usually weekly or bi-weekly, to review progress, discuss challenges, and offer guidance.
 These meetings keep everyone accountable and ensure there are no surprises at the end of the timeline.
 The plan must also state the potential outcomes, whether that’s a return to good standing or a transition out of the role.
 This clarity is essential for fairness and managing expectations.

-How to Create a Sales PIP, Step-by-Step
+How to Create a Sales PIP: A Step-by-Step Guide

 Building an effective Sales Performance Improvement Plan isn’t about just filling out a form.
 It’s a structured process designed to give a team member a clear, supportive path back to success.
 A great PIP is a collaborative tool, not a punitive one.
 Following these five steps will help you create a plan that is fair, transparent, and focused on genuine improvement.
 The goal is to provide clarity and resources, giving your sales rep the best possible chance to turn their performance around.